apache/incubator-devlake-website/docs/DeveloperManuals/E2E-Test-Guide.md

 ## Run E2E tests for all plugins like CI

 It's straightforward.
-Just run `make e2e-plugins` because DevLake has already solidified it into a script~
+Just cd to backend folder and run `make e2e-test-go-plugins` because DevLake has already solidified it into a script~